 ARCADY is based on three decades of research and development by TRL and is used for predicting capacities, queues, delays (both queueing and geometric) and accident risk at roundabouts.
-ARCADY is an easy-to-use and essential tool for the busy traffic engineer designing new roundabouts and assessing the effects of modifying existing sites.
+ARCADY is an easy-to-use and essential tool for the busy traffic professional wanting to design new roundabouts and assess the effects of modifying existing sites.

 Roundabouts are modelled using the well-established TRL/Kimber capacity relationships (the ARCADY Model), which take into account key roundabout geometries such as entry width, approach width, flare length, conflict angle, inscribed circle diameter and entry radius.
 This empirical framework intrinsically links roundabout geometry to driver behaviour and in turn to predicted capacities, queues and delays.

-ARCADY has been successfully used to design and improve tens of thousands of roundabouts throughout the world.
-It has a host of satisfied customers including governments, multi-national organisations and universities.
-Its simple interface means that it can be used effectively by everyone, in a relatively short space of time.
+ARCADY has been successfully used to design and improve a great number of roundabouts throughout the world.
+It has a host of satisfied customers including governments, multinational organisations and academic institutions.
+Its simple and intuitive interface means that it can be used effectively by everyone, in a relatively short space of time.

 - Mini Roundabouts

 - Large or Grade Separated Roundabouts

 First introduced in ARCADY 8, the Entry Lane Simulation tool enables full simulation of individual entry lanes to be performed on existing ARCADY models.
 The user can quickly see where unbalanced queuing may occur and if lane starvation may take place.
 The simulation takes into account the geometric layout of the roundabout, turning proportions and user-specified lane designations.
 Lane movements can then be altered easily using the roundabout diagram to explore and identify the optimum lane configuration.